Does Your Hair Need Olaplex’s No. 7 Bonding Oil?

-I’ve been a huge fan of Olaplex since first buying their No.3 Hair Perfector (£26 for 100ml, Feel Unique) last summer.
+I’ve been a huge fan of Olaplex since first trying their No.3 Hair Perfector.

-Enter Olaplex No.7 Bonding Oil (£26 for 30 ml, Feel Unique)*, a silicone and oil based serum which also contains the active ingredient used in the brand’s repairing treatments- bis-aminopropyl diglycol dimaleate- to fix broken hair bonds, while corn, moringa and pomegranate oils moisturise.
+Enter Olaplex No.7 Bonding Oil, a silicone and oil-based serum which also contains the active ingredient used in the brand’s repairing treatments- bis-aminopropyl diglycol dimaleate- to fix broken hair bonds, while corn, moringa and pomegranate oils moisturise.

 The results on my hair are an immediate shine and softening effect, as well as some seriously tamed flyaways.

 Do I think it’s a necessity…?
-No. But if you are someone who likes a hair oil for taming frizz then choosing one which contains damage repairing ingredients is probably not a bad option.
+No. But if you are someone who likes a hair product for taming frizz while heat protecting then choosing one which contains damage-repairing ingredients is probably not a bad option.

-I also think this will work well for any oil fans, frizzy types and anyone who wants the full Olaplex experience (since the in salon Olaplex and No. 3 treatments aren’t meant for moisture- just repair- this adds a nice shot of hydration to hair to go alongside the rest of the line)
+I also think this will work well for any oil fans, frizzy types and anyone who wants the full Olaplex experience (since the in-salon Olaplex and No. 3 treatments aren’t meant for moisture- just repair- this adds a small shot of hydration to hair to go alongside the rest of the line)

 Great for: Adding shine and de-frizzing hair.

 Not-so-great for: Those who don’t like silicone in their hair products.